The Biggest Star in the Universe

 Comparison of UY Scuti to other stars (Sun, Sirius, Pollux, Arcturus) by S. Clester (Astronomy Trek).

-So how do astronomers study stars like UY Scuti, which are located millions of light-years away from us?
+So how do astronomers study stars like UY Scuti, which are located millions of light-years away?
 One of the most important tools we have is spectroscopy, the analysis of the light emitted by a star.
 By studying the spectrum of light that a star emits, astronomers can learn a great deal about its chemical composition, temperature, and other properties.

 Another key tool for studying stars like UY Scuti is computer modeling.
-Using complex simulations, astronomers can simulate the life cycles of stars and make predictions about their behavior.
+Using complex simulations, astronomers can model the life cycles of stars and predict their behavior.
 By comparing these predictions to observations of real stars, we can refine our models and gain a better understanding of how these massive objects form and evolve.

 Size comparison between UY Scuti and our Sun.
 Philip Park (Wikipedia Commons).